Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

 \end{lemma} \begin{proof} Put down the first target,

 Put down the 2nd target, and there is one target it can come tangent to,

-Put down the 3rd target and there are two targets it can come tangent to in such a way as to create an error, but some some positions will also cause the 3rd target to be discriminated.
+Put down the 3rd target and there are two targets it can come tangent to in such a way as to create an error, remembering that some tangent positions will also cause the 3rd target to be discriminated.
 The number of such positions is related to the number of tangencies already present, the expected number of which we already calculated above.
 So,

 by the uniform distribution of target centers, and where c is a proportionality constant.
 We are subtracting off from the probability that the 3rd target creates a tangency, the probability that the 3rd target does not create an error, for as noted going from \ref{sensor_field1} to \ref{sensor_field2} the number of errors does not increase.